Locations Contact

 The key to managing arthritis is early recognition of the condition.
 The sooner you identify the problem—and the specific form of arthritis—the better you’ll be able to mitigate and minimize ongoing damage to your joints.

-Arthritis Treatment at Foot & Ankle Specialty Group
+Arthritis Treatment at Dr. Salma Aziz, Foot and Ankle Speciality Group Inc.

-For in-office arthritis treatment, Foot & Ankle Specialty Group is your ideal choice.
+For in-office arthritis treatment, Dr. Salma Aziz, Foot and Ankle Speciality Group Inc.is your ideal choice.
 Led by Dr. Salma Aziz, D.P.M, our modern, family-friendly medical practice has built our reputation on time-tested practices.
 She spends a lot of quality time with a patient going over all their concerns, which is unusual in today’s doctoring.
 (Think 30 minutes versus five minutes).
 We are a nurturing female doctor group with a mission to get our patients back to their activities.
 We follow up with care, and we have a strong team of specialists which include Dr. Aziz, Dr. Petrina Yokay, and Dr. Jessica Arneson.

 Banner media